 It is therefore necessary to provide a process in which the silicone monomers and/or silicone oligomers are produced without developing any byproducts.

-Instead of using the traditional method of landfills and /or incineration, Eco USA uses environmental friendly and innovative alternatives for recycling waste material into raw material substitute and reusing it effectively.
-They attack the disposition of process wastes and recycle the material into a raw material substitute, recovering all materials generated utilizing energy recovery.
+Instead of using the traditional method of landfills and /or incineration, Eco USA uses environmental friendly and innovative alternatives for recycling unused material into raw material substitute and reusing it effectively.
+They attack the disposition of process material and recycle the material into a raw material substitute, recovering all materials generated utilizing energy recovery.

 [ 1 ] www.wacker.com